 We have spent a great deal of time in recent years making sure that our rents are affordable.
 Find out more about the work we've done, the questions we are most frequently asked, and the changes we've made.

 We are and we’re very sympathetic.
 We’re keeping a close eye on the impact that changes to welfare benefits are having, and particularly the effects of Universal Credit.

-We know that wages are not keeping up with inflation, and that a large number of benefits, including JSA and ESA, will not be increased in 2017/18 which will have an impact on affordability.
+We know that wages are not keeping up with inflation, and that many benefits remain frozen which will have an impact on affordability.